Southern Jaguars and Lady Jaguars: GSU basketball rivalry

 The basketball game against in-state rival Grambling State Tigers at the F.G.
 Clark Activity Center is annually the highest attended and one of the most anticipated games of the season.

 TSU basketball rivalry

 Since 2008, Southern and Texas Southern have traditionally been the favorites to compete for the SWAC Championship every season.
 The games have become very competitive and highly anticipated by both universities.

 Notable players

 Avery Johnson, former NBA star who won an NBA title with the San Antonio Spurs, is a 1988 graduate of Southern.
 Johnson was named NBA Coach of the Year in 2006 after leading the Dallas Mavericks to the NBA Finals.
 Bob Love, known as "Butterbean" while at Southern, is the second leading scorer in Chicago Bulls history behind Michael Jordan.
-Love starred at Southern University between 1962–1965.
+Love starred at Southern University between 1962 and 1965.

 Women's basketball

 The 2005–2006 women's basketball team won a share of the SWAC regular season title and won the SWAC women's basketball tournament.
 This was Coach Sandy Pugh's third appearance in the NCAA tournament with the university.